ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A slight chance of rain showers before 7am, then showers and thunderstorms likely.
 Partly sunny, with a high near 84.
 South
-         southeast wind 2 to 14 mph, with gusts as high as 23 mph.<br></div>
+         southeast wind 2 to 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">